PopGoesTheWza/ts-gas-project-starter/src/common-components/lib1/README.md

 A reusable component which can be added to any GAS project.

 Code isolation is defined through namespaces.
-Its exposed (using `export`) parts are available with the `lib1.` property accessor:
+Exposed parts (using `export`) are available with the `lib1.` property accessor:

 ```ts
 lib1.publicFunction();